IdreesInc/Monocraft/README.md

 #### Manually

-Download the most recent `Monocraft.otf` file from the [Releases](https://github.com/IdreesInc/Monocraft/releases) page.
+Download the most recent `Monocraft.ttf` file from the [Releases](https://github.com/IdreesInc/Monocraft/releases) page.
 Double click on the downloaded font file and select **Install Font** in the window that appears.
 More help available [here](https://support.apple.com/en-us/HT201749).

 ### Linux

-Download the most recent `Monocraft.otf` file from the [Releases](https://github.com/IdreesInc/Monocraft/releases) page.
+Download the most recent `Monocraft.ttf` file from the [Releases](https://github.com/IdreesInc/Monocraft/releases) page.
 Move the file to ~/.local/share/fonts (create the folder if it doesn't already exist).
 In a terminal, run `fc-cache -fv`.
 Alternatively, log out and log in again.

 ## How to use